 10 Essential Things to Take When You Go on a Trip with Your Dog

-As with most of the dog owners out there – we also like to go on road trips with our pet and enjoy our time together.
+As with most of the dog owners out there – we also like to go on road trips with our dog and enjoy our time together.
 For some of you out there who may not be aware – there are some necessary preps to be taken care of before venturing out and away from home with your k9 for extended periods of time.
-We wrote this article as a guide for all of you who need advice about packing with your doggie before spending some great time together on a trip.
+We wrote this article as a guide for all of you who need advice about packing with your doggie before spending some great time together on a road trip.
 Following these simple steps ensures that you enjoy your time together which will make you bond in the best possible way without worries.

 No. 1 – Vaccines and Immunisation